 3:22 Now, at the outset, I want to be very clear that this speech comes with no judgments.
 I don't have the right answer.
 I don't even have it for myself.
 I left San Francisco, where I live, on Monday, and I was getting on the plane for this conference.
 And my daughter, who's three, when I dropped her off at preschool, did that whole hugging-the-leg, crying, "Mommy, don't get on the plane" thing.
 This is hard.
 I feel guilty sometimes.
 I know no women, whether they're at home or whether they're in the workforce, who don't feel that sometimes.
 So I'm not saying that staying in the workforce is the right thing for everyone.

-8:55 The saddest thing about all of this is that it's really hard to remember this.
+8:54 The saddest thing about all of this is that it's really hard to remember this.
 And I'm about to tell a story which is truly embarrassing for me, but I think important.
 I gave this talk at Facebook not so long ago to about 100 employees, and a couple hours later, there was a young woman who works there sitting outside my little desk, and she wanted to talk to me.
 I said, okay, and she sat down, and we talked.
 And she said, "I learned something today.
 I learned that I need to keep my hand up."
-I said, "What do you mean?"
-She said, "Well, you're giving this talk, and you said you were going to take two more questions.
-And I had my hand up with lots of other people, and you took two more questions.
-And I put my hand down, and I noticed all the women put their hand down, and then you took more questions, only from the men."
-And I thought to myself, wow, if it's me -- who cares about this, obviously -- giving this talk -- and during this talk, I can't even notice that the men's hands are still raised, and the women's hands are still raised, how good are we as managers of our companies and our organizations at seeing that the men are reaching for opportunities more than women?
+"What do you mean?"
+She said, "You're giving this talk, and you said you would take two more questions.
+I had my hand up with many other people, and you took two more questions.
+I put my hand down, and I noticed all the women did the same, and then you took more questions, only from the men."
+And I thought to myself, "Wow, if it's me -- who cares about this, obviously -- giving this talk -- and during this talk, I can't even notice that the men's hands are still raised, and the women's hands are still raised, how good are we as managers of our companies and our organizations at seeing that the men are reaching for opportunities more than women?"
 We've got to get women to sit at the table.
+(Cheers)

-11:40 Message number three: don't leave before you leave.
+11:40 Message number three: Don't leave before you leave.
 I think there's a really deep irony to the fact that actions women are taking -- and I see this all the time -- with the objective of staying in the workforce actually lead to their eventually leaving.
 Here's what happens: We're all busy.
 Everyone's busy.
 A woman's busy.
 And she starts thinking about having a child, and from the moment she starts thinking about having a child, she starts thinking about making room for that child.
 "How am I going to fit this into everything else I'm doing?"
 And literally from that moment, she doesn't raise her hand anymore, she doesn't look for a promotion, she doesn't take on the new project, she doesn't say, "Me.
 I want to do that."
 She starts leaning back.
-The problem is that -- let's say she got pregnant that day, that day -- nine months of pregnancy, three months of maternity leave, six months to catch your breath -- fast-forward two years, more often -- and as I've seen it -- women start thinking about this way earlier -- when they get engaged, when they get married, when they start thinking about trying to have a child, which can take a long time.
-One woman came to see me about this, and I kind of looked at her -- she looked a little young.
+The problem is that -- let's say she got pregnant that day, that day -- nine months of pregnancy, three months of maternity leave, six months to catch your breath -- Fast-forward two years, more often -- and as I've seen it -- women start thinking about this way earlier -- when they get engaged, or married, when they start thinking about having a child, which can take a long time.
+One woman came to see me about this.
+She looked a little young.
 And I said, "So are you and your husband thinking about having a baby?"
 And she said, "Oh no, I'm not married."
 She didn't even have a boyfriend.
-I said, "You're thinking about this just way too early."
+(Laughter) I said, "You're thinking about this just way too early."